CourtHive/tods-competition-factory/documentation/docs/governors/competition-governor.md

 ## unlinkTournament

-Unlink the tournament specified by `tournamentId` from other tournaments loaded in `compeitionEngine`.
+Unlink the tournament specified by `tournamentId` from other tournaments loaded in state.

 ```js
 competitionEngine.unlinkTournament({ tournamentId });